 This paper provides insight into this problem through a novel market mechanism design that captures the effect of storage and generator owner incentives.
-We compare this approach to existing strategies through analysis of the overall system efficiency via competitive equilibrium characterization.
+We compare this approach to existing strategies through analysis of the overall system efficiency via a competitive equilibrium characterization, that assumes participants to be price-takers.
 More specifically, we consider a multi-interval market model where generators are endowed with a quadratic cost and bid using a supply function, while storage owners quantify the storage usage cost based on the degradation induced by the energy cycles.
-Our formulation exploits previous work combining the Rainflow cycle counting algorithm with a cycle stress function to obtain a notably convex cycling cost function [11], [14].
+Our formulation exploits previous work combining the Rainflow cycle counting algorithm with a cycle stress function to obtain a notably convex cycling cost function [11,14].